sheshantsinha/winter_development_challenge/README.md

     //We will give you multiple task.
 Out of which you have to choose one and start developing.

     superBonus()
+    developed()

     }

     function superBonus() {
     // If you implement machine learning in mobile apps, you will get extra attention and points.
     }

+     function developed() {
+    // You have to show the codes and how it is working to the placement cell.
+    }

+    // Deadline:- 16-Feb-2018